TangJessica/Liberty_project/README.md

 * Tech Stack: MongoDB, Express, React, Node.js

 Demo 1 features a scenario of a parent adding a new driver to their insurance plan.
 The modeler shows how the monthly installments would change and also gives the customer a chance to see a quarterly billing policy.

+Demo 2 shows the option to select up to 4 schedules and compare them side by side.